All Products

 Core features

-The text-embedding-v4, text-embedding-v3, tongyi-embedding-vision-plus, tongyi-embedding-vision-flash, and qwen3-vl-embedding models support custom vector dimensions.
-A higher dimension preserves more semantic information but also increases storage and compute costs.
+The text-embedding-v4, text-embedding-v3, tongyi-embedding-vision-plus, tongyi-embedding-vision-flash, qwen3-vl-embedding models support custom vector dimensions.
+Higher dimensions preserve more semantic information but increase storage and compute costs.

-• General use cases (Recommended): A dimension of 1024 offers an optimal balance between performance and cost, making it suitable for most Semantic Search tasks.
+• General use cases (Recommended): A dimension of 1024 provides an optimal balance between performance and cost, making it ideal for most semantic search tasks.

-• High-precision requirements: For high-precision applications, select a dimension of 1536 or 2048.
-This improves precision but also significantly increases storage and compute overhead.
+• High-precision scenarios: For applications that require high precision, you can select a dimension of 1536 or 2048.
+This improves precision but significantly increases storage and compute overhead.

 • Resource-constrained environments: In cost-sensitive scenarios, select a dimension of 768 or lower.
 This significantly reduces resource consumption at the cost of some semantic information.